petter-holmberg/urban/README.md

 If the installation was successful the game should be installed under `/usr/local/bin/urban` and can be started by typing `urban` in a console.
 Game configuration, highscores and savegame files are located in `~/.urban/`.

+Pictures of the original script (in Swedish) are included in the repository.

 Story
 -----